epfl-si/ansible-collection-rhel/roles/user/README.md

     * default: false
     * description: Whether to remove all other non-specified keys from authorized_keys file
   * keys_list (list of dictionary)
-    * "id" (dictionary)
-      * default: none **required**
-      * description: Name of the user.
-Only purpose is to reuse an existing dictionary
-        * state (string)
-          * default: present
-          * description: In case exclusive is set to no, allow to remove a key by using `absent`
     * comment (string optional)
       default: none
       description: The name or email of the owner of the key
     * ssh_key (string required)
       description: The SSH public key.
 E.G. "ssh-rsa AAAAB..." or "ssh-ed25519 AAAAC3Nz...."

 ### role variables vs role parameters